 Metcalf says his biggest worry about climate policy is not that we will not enact it, but rather that we will choose inefficient policies.
 Noticeably absent from Metcalf’s carefully-balanced map of the “middle way” to a carbon tax is an appeal to the environmental left.
 Judging by reports about the “Green New Deal,” progressives seem to be jumping on the bandwagon for a range of inefficient and possibly ineffective regulations, subsidies and mandates.
 Some advocates have even gone so far as to explicitly exclude carbon taxes.
 Maybe Metcalf is right to be worried.

-Readers (like me) who are more concerned about effective climate policy than about efficient (low-cost) policy can safely substitute the word “effective” in the many instances where Metcalf points out the efficiency of carbon taxes.
+Readers (like me) who are more concerned about environmentally effective climate policy than about efficient (low-cost) policy can safely substitute the word “effective” in the many instances where Metcalf points out the efficiency (or cost-effectiveness) of carbon taxes.
 My assumption is that in a world where climate policy is constrained by political ambition, the most efficient policy is also the most effective.
 Of course, we climate hawks still have our work cut out to ensure and maintain an aggressively-rising carbon price, but the efficiency advantage of a carbon tax will pay off at any given level of political ambition.

 Metcalf notes that Congress eliminated this perverse provision in the 1990 Clean Air Act Amendments.